I was driven by emotions: Nkechi Blessing apologises to JIde Kosoko

 The actress' hubby in reaction to his woman’s suspension had taken to his Instagram page to send a note of warning to TAMPAN.

-Following Jide Kosoko's clarification, the politician thanked him for making the video and noted that he made the statement out of tough love as a father would correct his children.
+Following Kosoko's clarification, the politician thanked him for making the video where he noted that he made the statement out of tough love as a father would correct his children.

 Check out the post below: